 The Italian starter known as the caprese is commonly improvised, but it’s also influential.
-In the past five years, it has grown beyond the salad menu by 48 percent, according to the food research firm Datassential.
+In the past five years, it has grown beyond the salad menu by 48%, according to the food research firm Datassential.
 Here are some examples of how the caprese has evolved.

 BURGER at The Grind, Phoenix, Arizona